 About MNPQC

-Our mission is to support our healthcare and community partners in ensuring that safe, equitable, and high-quality perinatal care is accessible to all Minnesota families.
+Our mission is to support our healthcare and community partners in ensuring that safe, respectful, and high-quality perinatal care is accessible to all Minnesota families.

 Staff